-Priority axi is 3 - Education and lifelong learning Fund Fund Category of region Code € amount ESF ESF Less developed 116.
-Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups 205,000,000.00 ESF ESF Less developed 117.
+Priority axis 3 - Education and lifelo ng learning Fund Category of region Code ESF Less developed 116.
+Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged groups 205,000,000.00 ESF Less developed 117.
 Enhancing equal access to lifelong learning for all age groups in formal, non-formal and informal settings, upgrading the knowledge, skills and competences of the workforce, and promoting flexible learning pathways including through career guidance and validation of acquired competences 160,000,000.00 ESF Less developed 118.
 Improving the labour market relevance of education and training systems, facilitating the transition from education to work, and strengthening vocational education and training systems and their quality, including through mechanisms for skills anticipation, adaptation of curricula and the establishment and development of work-based learning systems, including dual learning systems and apprenticeship schemes 85,000,000.00